What is Public Health?

 The program is organized in a cohort model of instruction.
 Each cohort is made up of approximately 25 students, two-thirds of whom are typically Bay Area health professionals looking to enhance their qualifications or individuals in another field looking to transition into a public health career.
 During the two years of the program, your cohort will move through the curriculum together – starting and finishing with the same members.

 You can start in fall or spring semester.

 How long will it take to complete the MPH Program?

-The MPH program is a 45-unit credit will take two years
+The MPH program is 45-units and typically takes take two years to complete.

 MPH Program employs the best classroom and online teaching methodologies.
 Each semester, students enroll in a full load of two classes, which are held on campus one evening per week for three to four hours.
 Students complete a comparable amount of online work between those meetings.
 Students can pursue their degrees while working without having to put their professional lives on hold!

 The entire MPH Program takes six consecutive semesters, or two years to complete.

 For the 2014-2015 academic year, the cost per unit is $1,209.
 Total tuition for the 45-unit MPH program is $54,405.
 You can expect to pay an additional $2,000 for books and fees.

 Is there financial assistance available for the MPH program?

 Scholarship and grant opportunities will be provided to enrolled students upon availability.
 Currently, students may visit the U.S. Public Health Service Commission Corps for funding opportunities in the Senior Commissioned Officer Student training and Extern Program (SROSTEP).